Skip to main content

 The fastest route to the right protocol is the PeRx health assessment: five minutes on goals, history, and lifestyle, reviewed by a Florida-licensed provider before anything is prescribed.

 Florida telehealth rules let a Florida-licensed physician or nurse practitioner establish care online, evaluate your intake, prescribe when appropriate, and send the order to a licensed compounding pharmacy that ships straight to your door.
 No waiting room on 4th Street, no membership desk.
-PeRx prescribes to adults 21 and older.
+PeRx prescribes to adults 21 and older anywhere in the state.

 The PeRx process for St. Pete patients